MuleSoft Composer – Salesforce Integration with Clicks, Not Code

 • With integrations such as Slack and Teams, you can keep the wider organization up to date with important developments.

-• In addition, with a Netsuite integration available, Salesforce Admin’s can set up a vital link with Sales Cloud to ensure that actual revenues in Netsuite, match the forecast in Salesforce.
+• In addition, with a NetSuite integration available, Salesforce Admins can set up a vital link with Sales Cloud to ensure that actual revenues in NetSuite, match the forecast in Salesforce.

 Any information that is vital for further analysis can then be sent to Tableau in one swift motion.
-Check out the video below for an example of how Netsuite can be integrated with both Sales Cloud & Tableau.
+Check out the video below for an example of how NetSuite can be integrated with both Sales Cloud & Tableau.

 Service Cloud